Ada-Developers-Academy/core-unit-2/more-flask-queries/nested-routes-in-flask.md

 ## More Than One Right Answer

-There's more than one way to implement the relationship between our book and author; for our curriculum we will stick with RESTful routing naming conventions and implement a *nested route* to describe this relationship.
+There's more than one way to implement the relationship between our book and author.
+For our curriculum we will stick with RESTful routing naming conventions and implement a *nested route* to describe this relationship.

 ### !end-callout